-The terms Energy and Power are often used interchangeably to describe electricity.
-But despite their close relationship, the terms energy and power actually represent different measurements in the context of both solar power systems and utility electric bills.
+The terms Energy and Power are often used interchangeably when describing electricity.
+But despite their close relationship, the terms energy and power actually represent different measurements in the context of both solar power systems and electric consumption (loads).

-Power (kW) is capacity to do work at any moment (i.e. instantaneous)
+Power (watt) is capacity to do work at any moment (i.e. instantaneous)

-Energy (kWh) is capacity to do work over time (i.e. hours, days, months, etc.)
+Energy (watt-hours) is capacity to do work over time (i.e. hours, days, months, etc.)

-The kilowatt (one thousands watts) is the common unit of measure for electricity.
-A kilowatt (kW) refers to an amount of power produced or consumed at any moment (instantaneous).
+The kilowatt (one thousands watts) is the typical measure for power for a household.
+A kilowatt (kW) represents the level of power produced or consumed at any moment.
 For example, a water heater uses 4.5 kW of power, and a toaster uses 1.2 kW of power; running both at the same time equals 5.7 kW of power.
 Likewise, a solar panel produces power the moment it is exposed to sunlight.

-When measured over a period of time, power is then quantified in kilowatt-hours (kWh).
-When dealing with a volume of electricity - produced, consumed, or stored in a battery - over a period of time, it is described as energy.
+Power use over a period of time is measured in kilowatt-hours (kWh), or a total amount of electricity (whether produced, consumed, or stored in a battery).
+Watt-hours are a measurement of energy.
 For example, powering a 1 kilowatt load (i.e. a coffee pot) continuously for one hour equals 1 kilowatt-hour of energy consumed.
-In reality however, loads and solar panels operate at changing rates.
-When measuring multiple loads consuming (or solar panels generating) power, kilowatt-hours describe the total amount over time based on the average power level.
+In reality, loads run at fluctuating power levels and are rarely constant, and the kWh represents average power use over the number of hours measured.

-Kilowatt-hours are measured over longer periods as well, like days, months or a year.
+Kilowatt-hours are quantified over longer periods as well, such as day, month or year.
 For example, electricity bills are monthly, so energy charges are denoted in kWh/Month.

 For an average South Dakota home...